heyajohnny/cryptoinfo/README.md

 ```

 ### API limit
-CoinGecko’s Public API has a rate limit of 5 to 15 calls per minute, depending on usage conditions worldwide.
+CoinGecko’s Public API has a <a href='https://support.coingecko.com/hc/en-us/articles/4538771776153-What-is-the-rate-limit-for-CoinGecko-API-public-plan' target='_blank'>rate limit</a> of 5 to 15 calls per minute, depending on usage conditions worldwide.

 ### Issues and new functionality
 If there are any problems, please create an issue in https://github.com/heyajohnny/cryptoinfo/issues